jiripolasek/EditorBar/README.md

 ## Introduction

-**Editor Bar** is a Visual Studio 2022 extension designed to simplify your coding workflow by providing clear and intuitive breadcrumbs for effortless navigation.
+**Editor Bar** is a Visual Studio 2022 and a Visual Studio 2026 extension designed to simplify your coding workflow by providing clear and intuitive breadcrumbs for effortless navigation.

 The extension displays the current file path and project name, enabling quick identification of files with similar or identical names (like `launchSettings.json` in every project or `/Pages/Users/Edit.razor` vs `/Pages/Roles/Edit.razor`).